An easy, creamy parmesan spinach orzo recipe.

 - salt and pepper to taste

-- Cook orzo according to package directions.
+- Cook orzo in very salty water until al dente.
 Drain and set aside.

-- Add milk to the pot a little at a time and whisk constantly to work out any lumps from the roux.
-Bring to a simmer and cook until sauce has thickened, about 8 minutes.
+- Add milk to the pot a little at a time, whisking constantly to work out any lumps.
+Cook, stirring occasionally, until sauce has thickened and reached a low simmer, about 5-8 minutes.

-- Stir parmesan cheese into sauce.
-When cheese has melted, add cooked orzo to sauce and toss to coat.
-Garnish with extra parmesan cheese and serve immediately.
+- Return cooked orzo to sauce and toss to coat.
+Turn off the heat and serve immediately.

 If the sauce is too thin, let it cook for a few extra minutes.
 Too thick?
 Add a splash of milk to thin it out.

-Use shallots or yellow or white onions in place of the green onions if you like.
+Use shallots, yellow onions, or white onions in place of the green onions if you like.

 No orzo?
 Use any pasta you like!
 If you’re using a larger pasta like rigatoni or cavatappi, you may want to use extra milk or add a dash of cream to stretch the sauce a bit more.